zplato/Diabetes-Tracking-Progressive-Web-App/backend/README.md

 **Local Development** - Utilize your own .env file under `/backend` path.
 There is an included a sample `example.env` [file](./example.env), so you can duplicate it to create your `.env` file.

+**Test Ephemeral Database** - For testing, an in-memory sqlite database is used.
+In order to invoke this configuration locally when running the app, an environment variable `ENVIRONMENT` must be set equal to `TEST` in the backend `.env` file.
+When you run the app, the init_db function will initialize the in-memory sqlite database.

+**Production Database** - For access to the production MySql database, then the environment variable `ENVIRONMENT` must be set equal to `PROD` in the backend `.env` file.
+When you run the app, the init_db function will initialize the connection to the production MySql database.

 ## Application Program Interface (API)
 The following Endpoints are configured along with a basic description of their functionality: